-This is an addon for World of Warcraft Classic (1.12).
+This is an addon for World of Warcraft Vanilla (1.12) and The Burning Crusade (2.4.3).
 It helps players to find several ingame objects and quests.
 The addon reads questobjectives, parses them and uses its internal database to plot the found matches on the world- and minimap.
 It ships with a GUI to browse through all known objects.
 If one of the items is not yet available on your realm, you’ll see a [?] in front of the name.

 pfQuest is the successor of ShaguQuest and has been entirely written from scratch.
 In comparison to ShaguQuest, this addon does not depend on any specific map- or questlog addon.
 It’s designed to support the default interface aswell as every other addon.
 In case you experience any addon conflicts, please add an issue to the bugtracker.